majroy/HydroTrace/README.md

 `interp_datetime(dt0,d0,dt1)` | *Parameters*: `dt0` and `d0` are incoming list of datetime objects and values, respectively. `dtl` is a list of datetimes within the range captured by `dt0`. *Returns*: `fdtl`: numpy array, `dtl_mdates`: numpy array. `fdtl` is interpolated values corresponding to input datetimes `dt1`, `dtl_mdates` is an array of matplotlib mdate values corresponding to `dtl` for plotting purposes.
 `calc_total(hsc,std_pa,w,cgas,frate,ctime,area)` | *Parameters*: H std content in ppm (`hsc`), H std peak area (`std_pa`), weight in g (`w`), carrier gas µmol/s (`cgas`), flow rate in mL/min (`frate`), cycle time in min (`ctime`) - all float values and area (numpy array from `read_cs_file`). *Returns*: `content` as float.
 `calc_desorbtion_rate(hsc,std_pa,w,cgas,frate,area)` | *Parameters*: H std content in ppm (`hsc`), H std peak area (`std_pa`), weight in g (`w`), carrier gas µmol/s (`cgas`), flow rate in mL/min (`frate`), - all float values and area (numpy array from `read_cs_file`). *Returns*: `rates` as numpy array.

+# Further information

+This application has been developed in support of activities conducted at the Royce Institute at the University of Manchester.
+Please see LICENSE for further details.